Table of contents

 Estimates for the City of London and Isles of Scilly are not published because of low collection volumes.

-Because of differences in data collection and housing policy, caution is advised when comparing Scotland's estimates with other areas in England and Wales, and within Scotland.
+Because of differences in data collection and housing policy, caution is advised when comparing estimates for Scotland and Northern Ireland with other areas in England and Wales, and within Scotland.
 More information is available in our PIPR Quality and Methodology Information (QMI).

 Future developments